ranajitbanerjee/notion-scraper/README.md

-notion-scrapper
+notion-scraper

-To run the script, execute this command in the terminal. npm run build [inputDirectoryPath] [outputDirectoryPath]
+To run the script, execute this command in the terminal. npm run build `inputDirectoryPath` `outputDirectoryPath`

-Here [inputDirectoryPath] is where the notion docs are stored and [outputDirectoryPath] is where the normalized content of the files will be stored.
+Here `inputDirectoryPath` is where the notion docs are stored and `outputDirectoryPath` is where the normalized content of the files will be stored.